 Statistical analysis of the radiocarbon datasets was undertaken using two distinct software solutions, respectively the rcarbon R package for sensitivity and demographic analysis (Crema and Bevan, 2021), and OxCal 4.3 for Bayesian modelling (Bronk Ramsey, 2017).
 In both cases, all calibration was performed using IntCal20 (Reimer et al., 2020).

-In order to investigate potential systematic chronological bias related to data quality (i.e. identifying periods which are only represented by either high- or low-quality dates), we performed permutations of subsets of the dataset based either on data quality (using the criteria outlined above) or date type (i.e. AMS vs. non-AMS) using the permTest function in rcarbon.
+In order to investigate potential systematic chronological bias related to data quality (i.e. identifying periods only represented by either high- or low-quality dates), we performed permutations of subsets of the dataset based either on data quality (using the criteria outlined above) or date type (i.e. AMS vs. non-AMS) using the permTest function in rcarbon.
 Following several studies (e.g. Riede, 2009; Shennan, 2009; 2013; Bamforth and Grund, 2012; Kelly et al. 2013; for Palaeolithic studies see Schmidt et al., 2012; French, 2015; French and Collins, 2015), we also used summed probability distributions to investigate potential fluctuations in population size.
 In order to avoid over-representation of well-dated sequences, we grouped dates belonging to the same site using a 500 years-bin.
-We then fitted two null models to the empirical summed probability distribution, using the modelTest function in rcarbon: firstly a uniform model assuming no change, and secondly an exponential model assuming a constant growth rate throughout the duration of the sequence.
-In order to identify potential changes in spatial distributions parallel to major climatic fluctuations, we compare our dataset to chronology of the Last Glacial climatic events defined in the INTIMATE event stratigraphy (Rassmussen et al. 2014).
-This was done by identifying, using the subset function in rcarbon, radiocarbon dates with a cumulative probability superior or equal to 68.2% falling within the chronological intervals of each climatic oscillation, using either the suggested timespan for each event, or longer, more conservative estimates which take into consideration the maximum counting errors reported by Rasmussen and colleagues.
+We then fitted two null models to the empirical summed probability distribution, using the modelTest function in rcarbon: firstly, a uniform model assuming no change, and secondly an exponential model assuming a constant growth rate throughout the duration of the sequence.
+In order to identify potential changes in spatial distributions parallel to major climatic fluctuations, we compare our dataset to the chronology of the Last Glacial climatic events defined in the INTIMATE event stratigraphy (Rassmussen et al. 2014).
+This was undertaken by identifying, using the subset function in rcarbon, radiocarbon dates with a cumulative probability superior or equal to 68.2% falling within the chronological intervals of each climatic oscillation, using either the suggested timespan for each event, or longer, more conservative estimates which take into consideration the maximum counting errors reported by Rasmussen and colleagues (2014).
 For this exercise, we included all the dates within reliability categories 1, 2 and 3 (Tab.
 S1), associated with both certain or uncertain TCs.
 The aim was to have the largest possible amount of reliable dates in order to observe a potential evolution in the population spatial pattern over time; the “cultural” features associated to each of these human occupations is thus irrelevant.